Mean-field limits \`a la Tanaka and large deviations for particle systems with network interactions: Introduction

 \item For the expository example \eqref{eq:benchmark}, we recover known results for the mean-field limit and prove a new large deviation principle (LDP) for the interaction measure \eqref{eq:InterMeas}.
 Our assumptions on the graph structure cover the environment noise setting \cite{daipra_mckeanvlasov_1996}, Erd\H{o}s-Rényi graphs similar to \cite{coppini_law_2020,oliveira_interacting_2019} or Lipschitz graphons.
 Lipschitz-continuity is assumed for the particles but not necessarily for the labels.
 We further succeeded in obtaining the rate function in relative entropy form as it is the case in known LDPs for the usual empirical measure \cite{daipra_mckeanvlasov_1996,fischer_form_2014}. \item We formally characterize the mean-field limit of a class of particle systems with time-evolving weights as a closed system of PDEs.
 These last results provide a formal answer to some open modeling questions in the literature, but a complete rigorous proof is left for future work. \end{itemize}

 Since the present framework is concerned with the generality of the graph structure rather than the regularity of coefficients, our results assume Lipschitz-continuity of coefficients with respect to particles -- but not necessarily with respect to the labels --, as it is the easiest way to apply fixed-point results.
 Formally, the digraph formalism used in our work could encode almost every type of graph interactions.
 However, our main practical limitation to compute mean-field limits and large deviations is the regularity of the graph, mainly the continuity of the interaction measure $\pi^{i,N}$ given by \eqref{eq:InterMeas} with respect to the particle label $i/N$ -- this excludes non-continuous settings like \cite{jabin_meanfield_2025}.
 We will need to assume continuity with respect to the label either for the limit -- as it is case for usual Erd\H{o}s-R\'enyi graphs -- or uniformly at the level of particles using assumptions like \eqref{eq:UnifC} below.
-The case of sparse Erd\H{o}s-R\'enyi graphs \cite{delattre_note_2016,oliveira_interacting_2019,medvedev_continuum_2019,coppini_law_2020} is also beyond the present analysis, see Remark \ref{rem:SparseErdos} below.
+The case of sparse Erd\H{o}s-R\'enyi graphs \cite{delattre_note_2016,oliveira_interacting_2019,medvedev_continuum_2019,coppini_law_2020} is also beyond the present analysis, see Remark~\ref{rem:SparseErdos} below.

+Interaction graphs are often used in synchronization models, like the Kuramoto model or for closest-neighbor type interactions -- see e.g. \cite{berglund2007metastability} and the references therein.
+However, although they are a natural application case, these models often require a case-by-case analysis as they depend on specific choices of space-rescaling; therefore, precise results for these models are beyond the scope of our generic abstract framework.

 Regarding large deviations, Tanaka's original approach and our present extension of it are restricted to additive noise, contrary to \cite{baldasso_large_2022,gao_large_2024} that cover multiplicative noise for particles on Erd\H{o}s-Rényi graphs.
 We refer to \cite{chaintron_quasicontinuity_2024} for a possible way of circumventing this restriction in Tanaka's method.